PX4/PX4-user_guide/en/getting_started/flight_modes.md

 [<img src="../../assets/site/difficulty_6.svg" title="Difficulty (Hardest)" width="30px" />](#key_difficulty)&nbsp;[<img src="../../assets/site/remote_control.svg" title="Manual/Remote control required" width="30px" />](#key_manual)&nbsp;

-User RC sticks input directly sent to the output mixer for manual control.
+[Manual mode](../flight_modes/manual_fw.md) sends RC stick input directly to the output mixer for "fully" manual control.

+> **Tip** This is the hardest mode to fly, because nothing is stabilised.
+Unlike [Acro Mode](#acro_fw) if the RP stick is centered the vehicle will not automatically stop rotating around the axis - the pilot actually has to move the stick to apply force in the other direction.

+<span></span>
+> **Note** This is the only mode that overrides the FMU (commands are sent via the safety coprocessor).
+It provides a safety mechanism that allows full control of throttle, elevator, ailerons and rudder via RC in the event of an FMU firmware malfunction.

 ### Hold Mode {#hold_fw}